 WHAT DOES THE PROJECT DO?

-Poor local economic circumstances, combined with inadequate law enforcement have resulted in indiscriminate poaching of wild animals across Namibia, mostly for their meat and hides.
-The international trade in animal hides and trophy hunting further decimates Africa's wild animals.
-The Namibia wildlife sanctuary is fully devoted to caring for sick and orphaned animals and to supply them with habitats as natural as possible.
+Poor local economic circumstances combined with inadequate law enforcement have resulted in indiscriminate poaching of wild animals across Namibia, mostly for their meat and hides, whilst the international trade in animal hides and trophy hunting further decimates Africa's wild animals.
+The Namibia wildlife sanctuary is fully devoted to caring for sick and orphaned animals and to supplying them with habitats which are as natural as possible.
 They may come to the sanctuary from many different sources; some are tame animals that the owners can no longer look after, others may have been found trapped in snares or rescued from poachers intending to sell them.
-The sanctuary does all it can to release these animals back into the wild; unfortunately this is not always possible so they are provided with the best possible home for the rest of their lives.
+The sanctuary does all it can to release these animals back into the wild, but unfortunately this is not always possible, so that they are provided with the best possible home for the rest of their lives.
 You will be working closely with the animals, preparing their food, checking enclosure perimeters and checking the health of the animals.
 It is a truly magical place and one which you will feel very privileged to have visited and contributed to.

 WHAT WILL I BE DOING?